mrhouzlane/RuneTrust/README.md

 <img src="./docs/Logo.png" alt="RuneTrust Logo" width="200" />

 ## TL;DR:
-**RuneTrust** is a decentralized trust score aggregator built on the **Fhenix** and **Rootstock** blockchains, designed to provide privacy-preserving trust score computations.
-By leveraging **Fully Homomorphic Encryption (FHE)** and **Ordinals/Runes**, RuneTrust ensures that trust scores are securely computed while safeguarding user data confidentiality.
+**RuneTrust** is a decentralized trust score aggregator built on the **Fhenix** and **Rootstock** blockchains.
+It is designed to provide privacy-preserving trust score computations, leveraging **Fully Homomorphic Encryption (FHE)** and **Ordinals/Runes** to ensure secure computation of trust scores while safeguarding user data confidentiality.

-This platform is ideal for decentralized lending, reputation systems, and financial services, offering verifiable yet private trust metrics to ensure users’ privacy and trustworthiness.
+This platform is ideal for decentralized lending, reputation systems, and financial services, offering verifiable yet private trust metrics to ensure users' privacy and trustworthiness.

 ---

 ## How It’s Made:

-RuneTrust is composed of two key contracts:
+RuneTrust is composed of two key contracts that integrate **Fhenix** contracts:

 ### 1. LendingContract
 - **Purpose**: Facilitates decentralized lending based on encrypted trust scores.
-- **Details**: Borrowers can create loan requests by submitting encrypted trust scores, specifying loan terms like interest rates and duration.
-Lenders can approve loans after verifying trust scores through permissions.
+- **Details**: Borrowers submit loan requests using encrypted trust scores and specify loan terms such as interest rates and durations.
+Lenders can approve loans after verifying the borrower’s trust score through the **TrustScoreAggregator**.
 The contract manages loan approval, repayment, and tracks borrower loan histories.
+Loans are only approved if the borrower’s trust score exceeds a specified threshold.

 ### 2. TrustScoreAggregator
-- **Purpose**: Aggregates and stores encrypted trust scores.
+- **Purpose**: Aggregates, manages, and updates encrypted trust scores using **Fhenix** contracts.
-- **Details**: Trust scores are encrypted and updated by users.
-They can only be accessed by authorized parties with the correct permissions.
-The contract ensures trust scores remain confidential while providing verifications for decentralized applications like lending.
+- **Details**: Trust scores are stored in encrypted form and can only be accessed by authorized parties with the appropriate permissions using **Fhenix's Permissioned** access control.
+The contract also enables increasing or decreasing trust scores based on user activity (e.g., social or financial actions), using **FHERC20** for trust score token management.

 ---

 ## Solution:
-**RuneTrust** provides a complete solution for decentralized platforms requiring verifiable yet private trust metrics.
-This is especially beneficial for decentralized lending platforms and reputation-based services, where trust is key to risk management and privacy is crucial for user adoption.
+**RuneTrust** offers a robust solution for decentralized platforms needing verifiable yet private trust metrics.
+This solution is particularly advantageous for decentralized lending platforms and reputation-based services, where trust is critical for managing risk, and privacy is essential for user adoption.

 ---

 ## Recent Updates:
-- **Constructor for Trust Score Aggregator**: The constructor now accepts structured data sources and initial trust data, allowing for smooth integration with on-chain and off-chain data.
+- **TrustScoreAggregator Integration**: Integrated with **FHERC20**, allowing encrypted trust scores to be increased or decreased through the issuance or burning of tokens.
-- **Permission System**: A structured `Permission` system grants and verifies access to trust scores using a combination of user signatures and timestamp-based logic.
+- **Permission System**: Permissions for viewing or updating trust scores are managed via the **Permissioned** contract, with EIP-712 signature-based verification.
-- **Encrypted Trust Scores**: All trust scores are stored in encrypted form using Fhenix.js, ensuring that only authorized parties can access or compute on this data.
+- **Encrypted Trust Scores**: All trust scores are stored and managed in encrypted form using **Fhenix.js**, ensuring privacy while enabling secure computation of trust metrics.

 ---

 ## Technologies Used:

 1. **Fhenix**:
-   - FHE-powered computations for encrypted trust scores.
+   - **Fully Homomorphic Encryption (FHE)**-powered computations for encrypted trust scores.
    - Aggregates encrypted data from multiple trusted sources (e.g., financial behavior, reputation metrics).
-   - Uses `fhenix.js` for encryption, decryption, and computation.
+   - **Fhenix.js** is used for encryption, decryption, and computation, ensuring data privacy.

 2. **Rootstock (Ordinals/Runes)**:
    - Smart contracts on Rootstock create verifiable on-chain records of trust-based actions.
-   - Each action is represented as a **Rune**, a non-fungible digital asset that verifies user reputation and trustworthiness.
+   - Each trust-based action is represented as a **Rune**, a non-fungible digital asset that verifies user reputation and trustworthiness.
+These runes can be used by external services or platforms to verify user activity without compromising data confidentiality.

 ---